You-Gao/Blog/game-reviews/a-short-hike.md

     - A: Discovery and Exploration
 <br/><br/>

-- **Chests:** These are boxes scattered throughout the mountain and gives coins upon opening them.
+- **Chests:** Chests are scattered throughout the mountain and gives coins upon opening them.
 Coins are necessary to purchase more Golden Feather's so the existence of these chests incentivizes the player to explore and be more tuned in to their surroundings.
     - M: Chests
     - D: Active Chest Searching
     - A: Discovery and Exploration